 - Digitized back issues of academic journals to complete online access to journal collections for all disciplines

 - Materials to support MIT’s Cancer and Innovation Initiatives

 - Key resources for use in MITx courses

 - Open Access ebook, journal, and pre-print models

-Our special collections contain unique, rare, and/or original materials in many formats, including letters, diaries, videos, scrapbooks, and letterpress volumes.
-The distinctive nature of such collections often makes their care, preservation, and accessibility challenging and expensive.
+Our Distinctive Collections contain unique, rare, and/or original materials in many formats, including letters, diaries, videos, scrapbooks, and letterpress volumes.
+The special nature of such collections often makes their care, preservation, and accessibility challenging and expensive.
 Our goal is to showcase and share these unique treasures with the MIT community and researchers around the world.
 A few examples:

 - Digitize and preserve the special collections and research materials of renowned MIT faculty:

 - Noam Chomsky collection

 - Kenneth Hale tapes